dbentler/personalwebsite/markdown/nyc-gtfs.md

 You can read more about GTFS [here](https://developers.google.com/transit/gtfs).

-You can access the MTA's GTFS data [one their website](http://web.mta.info/developers/developer-data-terms.html#data).
+You can access the MTA's GTFS data [on their website](http://web.mta.info/developers/developer-data-terms.html#data).
 I'm working with static data, so I downloaded the "New York City Transit Subway" data on their page.

 #### <span class="span-underline">Requirements</span>